UDN

 The engine automatically tries to see whether a command you passed on the commandline is a commandlet, and if it matches, executes the associated code.

-Commandlet Listing
+Help Commandlet

 The help commandlet is used to find out which commandlets are available to run, their purpose, and what those commandlets expect for parameters.
 To find out which commandlets are available, run: